GeoffDuniam/DataModellingSupplementary/README.md

 # Data Modelling Paper - Supplementary material

-This repository contains the ancilliary material for the paper "<title>" submitted to Astronomy and computing.
-It is divied into four sections.
+This repository contains the ancilliary material for the paper "<title>" submitted to Astronomy and Computing.
+It is divided into four sections.

   ### Environment configuration scripts
   This section contains